Skip to Content

 • Paying the decedent’s debts and final expenses from the estate.

-• Distributing remaining assets to the appropriate people or entities, in line with the decedent’s wishes and all relevant local laws.
+• Distributing remaining assets to the appropriate people or entities, in line with the decedent’s wishes and relevant local laws.

 • Obtaining a bond (e.g., insurance) on the estate.